-If you’ve looked into learning a new language, or really anything else, at all, you’ve probably noticed the trend learning systems are following.
+If you’ve looked into learning a new language, or really anything else, you’ve probably noticed the trend learning systems are following.
 They’re promising that learning will be easy and fun.
-We’ve been indoctrinated with the fallacious idea that education is supposed to be entertaining since we were toddlers watching Sesame Street and Dora the Explorer, and developers are using the false doctrine of entertaining education to make a profit.
+We’ve been indoctrinated with the fallacious idea that education is supposed to be entertaining since we were toddlers watching Sesame Street and Dora the Explorer, and developers are using the false doctrine of “edutainment” to make a profit.
 This doctrine is so pervasive that many of even the most conservative and traditional educators promote the idea that learning should be as fun as they can make it.

 Replacing real education with cleverly disguised entertainment breeds ignorance and frustration.
 Having all grown up under the delusion that we need to be constantly entertained, we’ve shortened our attention spans and weakened our ability to sit still and pay attention to something that is not meant to be entertaining.
 We are shocked at the idea that people living before the subtle takeover of entertainment culture could willingly sit and listen to speeches, lectures, and sermons for hours at a time and read books for pleasure.
 Now it’s hard enough to find an adult, let alone a child, who could sit alone in a room with his own thoughts for an hour or two without desperately craving some kind of entertainment or media to consume.

 In addition to making everything entertaining, language educators are also claiming that they can make learning easy, especially by eliminating the study of grammar.
 Grammar is often presented as some terrible monster of a subject that no one in their right mind would approach.
-Many people growing up in the public school system don’t even learn much grammar anymore if they learn any at all.
+Many people growing up in the public school system don’t even learn much grammar anymore, if they learn any at all.
 When people are ignorant and fearful of the grammar of their own language, mastering the grammar of a foreign language seems like an insurmountable obstacle.
 Language instructors then design apps and curriculums that attempt to teach languages with as few technical grammar points as possible.

 Language learning techniques that claim to be easy and entertaining sound great.
-Everyone wants to achieve maximum results with minimal effort, so most of the popular language learning tools and apps strive to provide easy and entertaining courses without dry or difficult material like grammar.
+Everyone wants to achieve maximum results with minimal effort, so most popular language learning tools strive to provide easy and entertaining courses without dry or difficult material like grammar.
 Entertainment sells.
 When consumers get bored with an app, they end their subscription and uninstall it.
 When learning a language gets dry and difficult, we often become frustrated and discouraged.
 We lose our steam and want to quit and find something better.
 And without the motivation of a serious financial investment in a real language class and a report card to keep us committed to our studies, it’s all too easy to cut our loss of a few dollars and move on to something else.
 In the end, we don’t end up learning much of anything.